 I am really surprised at the low rating that this coloring has received.
 I have used pretty much every L'Oreal hair coloring there is and this is by far the best.
 My natural color is light/medium brown.
 I use Blondissimes Extra Light Natural Blonde and this is the first hair color not to leave my hair brassy.
 It is pretty true to the color on the box which is amazing considering how dark my natural color is.
 It also comes with a generous tube of killer conditioner.
 I hope they never discontinue this product.
 Only downside is that is does have a strong smell.

 I used Blondissmes in LB01.
 Over the past couple months I've been dying my hair to get it progressively lighter over time (trying to avoid the salon and not fry my hair at the same time).
 The previous two times I've dyed my hair I used Garnier Belle Ash blonde in shade 81 and then 91.
 I thought I'd try Blondissmes to really kick it up a notch.
 I bought it and THEN read the reviews, classic mistake.
 I was a bit weary after reading the reviews on here but I went with it anyway.

-PRO #1: The color is nice and my hair is blonde.
-Nowhere near the color on the box, but a medium-light golden blonde, not yellow.
-(My hair was previously a dark golden blonde color from the aforementioned dye jobs and a bit yellowy).
+PRO #1: It did lighten my hair, although nowhere near the color on the box, but a medium-light golden blonde, sort of yellowy, some streaks are a pretty non-yellow blonde (My hair was previously a dark golden blonde color from the aforementioned dye jobs and a bit yellowy).
 It's hard to say what color it will be for other hair types/colors.